ticdat/ticdat/README.md

 # ticdat

 `ticdat` is a lightweight, relational, data library.
-It is partly inspired by csv.DictReader and csv.DictWriter.

 When primary keys are specified, each table is a dictionary of dictionaries.
 Otherwise, each table is an enumerable of dictionaries (as in DictReader/DictWriter).